Shelf Life Systems white logo

 How Can You Extend the Shelf Life of Your Craft Beer?

-The best way to extend the shelf life of your brews, and beyond that, ensure that they can go the distance to reach your customers and last in their fridges, is to pasteurize.
+The best way to extend the shelf life of your brews, and beyond that, ensure that they can go the distance to reach your customers and last in their fridges, is by using a pasteurizer.
 The shelf life of beer will depend on a couple of different things like the container, storage process, and most importantly, whether it has been pasteurized or not.
 As a general rule of thumb, a sealed beer that has been pasteurized will remain shelf-stable for six to eight months without refrigeration.
 If packaged, stored, and refrigerated properly, a sealed beer can last beyond its expiration date by up to 12 months.
 This allows you to distribute your brews to a wider audience.

 How to Foolproof Your Distribution